Nutty-Nuts/Notes/sophomore/first/IDE 20.8/Midterm/Racism.md

 ---
 #### What is Racism?
 - Racism is a cultural and historical concept
+- Racism insists that Human biology divides people into different races
 #### When was Racism coined or first used?
 - Racism was coined in 1902 by a white genera named Richard Henry Pratt